Learning Module

 Sleep and exercise

 Getting adequate sleep and exercise can make a big difference in your happiness level.
-For a study on the value of exercise to your well-being, see Michael Babyak, et al. “Exercise treatment for major depression: maintenance of therapeutic benefit at 10 months, discussed here.
+For a study on the value of exercise to your well-being, see Michael Babyak et al. (2000), “Exercise treatment for major depression: maintenance of therapeutic benefit at 10 months,” discussed in this Monitor on Psychology journal article on the psychological importance of exercise.”

 Evaluating the argument